senimanjs/seniman/README.md

 ### Is this production ready?
 Not yet, but APIs are starting to stabilize and are already in active use in internal projects of some of our users.

+### Can I run a Seniman app on the edge?
+Yes, you can run this on Cloudflare Workers for low-latency global reach -- here's an [example](https://github.com/senimanjs/seniman/tree/main/examples/cloudflare-workers) app to get you started.

 ## Bug Reports
 For bug reports and general questions, please file an [issue](https://github.com/senimanjs/seniman/issues).